-|Our Windows version||Windows 10|
+|Our Windows version||Windows 11|

 |How long we tested||3 weeks|

 |Number of tested tools||14|

 A lot of data recovery solutions out there offer a free trial that only gets you as far as previewing recoverable files.
 Once you attempt to retrieve them, you’ll get hit with a message asking you to purchase the full version.
 Check if the software has a free version that allows actual recovery.

-Download the application to either a Mac or WIndows machine and install it
+Download and install the application on a Mac or Windows machine

 Launch the software and select a disk on which to recover lost files

-Pick the files to be restored and then click Recover a second time
+Select the files you want to restore and click Recover a second time

 Back up files regularly.
 While backing up files can sometimes be time-consuming and a hassle, it’s a vital part of keeping important files safe from unforeseen data loss.
 After all, you can never tell when you might accidentally delete a file or encounter device failure.
 One missed backup session could set you back hours, days, or even months of work.